joatmon08/hashicorp-stack-demoapp/README.md

    - `consul/setup/`: Deploys a Consul cluster via Helm chart.
 For demonstration of Vault as a secrets backend, deploys Consul servers + clients.

-   - `vault/app/`: Set up secrets engines for applications.
-      Archived in favor of `consul/cts/`.

 - Other

    - `consul/config/`: Updates Consul ACL policies for terminating gateways and sets up Argo CD